-NURS 7130 is a practicum course focusing on the nursing care of children, adults and the elderly experiencing health issues requiring continuing care in the community.
-Emphasis is placed on developing knowledge, skills, and attitudes relevant to the practice of professional nursing so that illness and injury prevention, rehabilitation, client self-care and health are promoted.
+NURS 7132 is a practicum course focusing on the nursing care of people experiencing health issues requiring home care in the community.
+Emphasis is placed on developing knowledge, skills, and attitudes relevant to the practice of professional nursing so that illness and injury prevention, rehabilitation, self-care and health are promoted.
 Students will focus on the community as the context of care.
 Personal safety and end-of-life issues will be discussed.